JoergStrebel/MachineLearningEngineerND/capstone_proposal/capstone_proposal_template.md

 The benchmark for my proposed RL trading algorithm would be a passive dollar-cost averaging strategy ([Link](https://en.wikipedia.org/wiki/Dollar_cost_averaging)) in combination with a buy-and-hold strategy ([Link](https://en.wikipedia.org/wiki/Buy_and_hold)).
 In essence, the investor regularly buys investment products for a constant amount of money and then holds these products for a long period of time.
+Such a strategy would typically be found with long-term investors building a retirement portfolio.

 This strategy minimizes risk, but it may also overlook opportunities and does not take advantage of the market direction.
-The benchmark strategy is implemented in the same framework as the RL agent and it is compared on the same data.
+The benchmark strategy is implemented in the same programming framework as the RL agent and it is compared on the same data from the same financial products.
-The actual metric to compare both strategies will be percentage returns per time period.

 ### Evaluation Metrics